glydrfreak/vSpeedVario-mini/README.md

 - Anytime you power on your vario, or upload a new sketch, you will hear two sequences of beeps:
   - The first beep(s) indicates the bluetooth mode.
     - No beep: Bluetooth disabled
-    - One beep: Android mode
+    - One beep: vSpeed Android app mode
-    - Two beeps: iPhone mode
+    - Two beeps: FlySkyHy iPhone app mode
+    - Three beeps: XC Track Android app mode (not working yet)
   - The second series of beeps indicates the battery level.
     - Ascending: Battery is at least 66%
     - Steady: Battery is at least 33%